 Students may also enroll as auditors, provided they register within one week of the beginning of classes.
-If an auditing student attends at least 51% of the course, this course is added to his or her transcript with the notation of AU in place of a grade.
+The course is added to his or her transcript with the notation of AU in place of a grade.
 This grade carries no credit.